3 Exercises for Double and Triple Turns

-I found that most of my dancers thought a double or triple meant they needed to bring their shoulders as close to their ears and “spin” as fast as possible.
+I found that most of my dancers thought a double or triple meant they needed to bring their shoulders as close to their ears and “spin” or do turns as fast as possible.
 Only to find themselves three feet to the right and on the floor.

 I recently discovered three exercises that when done between turn sets increased my client’s turn success rate.
 They were staying high in relevé, staying in one place and turning like a top!